Thailand's king recovering after respiratory infection - palace

 The king was last seen in public on January 11.

-(Reporting by Patpicha Tanakasempipat; Editing by Amy Sawitta Lefevre and Jon Boyle)
+(Reporting by Pairat Temphairojana; Editing by Andrew R.C.
+Marshall and Alexander Smith)